fabiojbg/ChatGPT-Discord-Bot/README.md

 # chatGPTDiscordBot
-This is a simple chatGPT bot for Discord capable of mantain the conversation history.
+This is a simple chatGPT bot for Discord capable of keeping the history of the conversations.
 Here is an example:

 ![alt text](./images/chat_sample.png)

-To run this robot, follow these steps:
+To run this Bot, follow these steps:

 1) Clone the repository and open it in Visual Studio Code.